Open the Pages to the left for National and State information that may help you

 5. Limit capacity to meet social distancing guidelines.
 Establish max capacity at 50% of fire code.
 And use appointment settings where possible to limit congestion.

-With the April 1, 2020 implementation of the Families First Coronavirus Response Act (FFCRA) I know that there are a number of questions on how this
+With the April 1, 2020 implementation of the Families First Coronavirus Response Act (FFCRA) I know that there are a number of questions on how this should be administered.

 This information should help you and the rest of our members to work through the issues with this change in procedure.
 If you have any questions on these items your first call should be to your District TACS and HR people for answers.

-Thanks for all that all of you are doing during this crisis and I want to remind you to stay safe, wash your hands often and stay as informed as
+Thanks for all that all of you are doing during this crisis and I want to remind you to stay safe, wash your hands often and stay as informed as possible.

 Have a great day!